Links break all the time. People reorganize websites or simply remove something they've put online.

 There are some additional web archives for particular types of websites:

 .mil), use the End of Term Web Archive, which contains copies of US government websites captured at the end of each recent presidential term, to search and browse just these websites.
+But if you are interested in a federal agency or commission that reached the end of its charge or was significantly changed, or from before 2008, try the CyberCemetery.

 Note that web archiving works by following links that appear on pages; therefore, websites with search forms that you need to use in order to reach documents on the site are generally poorly captured.